w3f/polkadot-wiki/docs/claims.md

 ![ps-1](assets/new-claims/ps-01.jpg)

-Next, select the address that you have claimed DOTs during the pre-genesis.
+Next, select the address that you have claimed DOTs to during the pre-genesis.

 ![ps-2](assets/new-claims/ps-02.jpg)